Ephellon/Twitch-Tools/README.md

 - *Auto-Join* `off` &mdash; Automatically proceed to watch parties and mature streams
 - *Away Mode* `on` &mdash; Toggle between **low** and **auto** quality
 - *Claim Bonuses* `on` &mdash; When the Bonus Channel Points button appears, click it
-- *First in Line* &mdash; When a channel you follow begins streaming, automatically go to it
+- *First in Line/Up Next* &mdash; When a channel you follow begins streaming, automatically go to it
     - `default` Do not go to any channels automatically
     - When you receive a notification for a followed channel going live, head to it after `15` minutes
     - When a followed channel's icon appears, head to it after `15` minutes